sipeed/MaixPy/docs/doc/en/README_MaixCAM2.md

   * Enter the password and click the `Connect` button to connect.
 Then wait for the `IP` address to be obtained, which may take `10` to `30` seconds.
 If the interface does not refresh, you can exit the `WiFi` function and re-enter to view it, or you can also see the `IP` information in `Settings` -> `Device Information`.

-### Update the Runtime Libraries
+### Install the Latest Runtime

-**This step is very important!!!** If this step is not done properly, other applications and functions may not work (e.g., they may crash).
+The runtime provides basic features required by apps.
+Without the latest version, an app may fail to open or may close unexpectedly.

-* First, ensure that you have completed the previous step of connecting to WiFi and have obtained an IP address to access the internet.
+* Make sure the device is connected to WiFi, has an IP address, and can access the internet.
 * On the device, click `Settings`, and select `Install Runtime Libraries`.
 * After the installation is complete, you will see that it has been updated to the latest version.
 Then exit.

-If it shows `Request failed` or `请求失败` (Request failed), please first check if the network is connected.
-You need to be able to connect to the internet.
-If it still doesn't work, please take a photo and contact customer service for assistance.
+If `Request failed` appears, check whether the device can access the internet.
+If the network works but installation still fails, take a photo of the error and contact support.

 ### Use Built-in Applications

-Many applications are built-in, such as Find Blobs, AI Detector, Line Follower, etc. For example, Find Blobs:
+The device includes apps such as Find Blobs, AI Detector, and Line Follower.
+The following video shows self-learning detection:

 <video playsinline controls autoplay loop muted preload  class="pl-6 pb-4 self-end" src="/static/video/self_learn_tracker.mp4" type="video/mp4" style="width:100%">
 Classifier Result video
 </video>

-Please explore other applications on your own.
-More applications will be updated in the future.
-For usage documentation and application updates, please see the [MaixHub App Store](https://maixhub.com/app).
+Open other apps from the function-selection screen.
+Their descriptions and updates are available in the [MaixHub App Store](https://maixhub.com/app).

 **Note: The applications only include a part of the functionality that MaixPy can achieve.
 Using MaixPy, you can create even more features.**